EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ![Edit view interface](../images/easyadmin-edit-view.png)

-### The Special Form View
+### The Special `form` View

-Most of the times you apply the same configuration to both the `edit` and `new` views.
-Instead of duplicating the configuration, you can use the special `form`
+Most of the times you apply the same or very similar configuration to both the `edit` and `new` views.
+Instead of duplicating the configuration, you can use the special `form` view:
-view:

 ```yaml
 easy_admin: